 The bicycle allowance is a mileage allowance paid by the employer to employees who make (part of) their commute by bicycle.
-The employer decides whether he grants a bicycle allowance and what the value is.
-It is therefore a favour and not an obligation, unless this is laid down in a CAO of your sector.
+As of May 2023, every employer is obliged to pay out a bicycle allowance to employees who regularly cycle to work.
 The bicycle allowance is an interesting solution for employees who have their own bicycle, a lease bicycle or a company bicycle.

-A bicycle allowance offers many advantages.
+- A bicycle allowance offers many advantages.
 Companies that already work with a bicycle allowance often combine this with bicycle leasing.
-In this way, employees enjoy all the ‘bicycle benefits’ provided by the government.
+This way, employees enjoy all the ‘bicycle benefits’ provided by the government.

 - The bicycle allowance only applies to the kilometres travelled to and from work.
 But which route does the employee take?
 The company looks for the best road together with the employee.
 Because the shortest way is not always the safest!

-- The employer may even reimburse several rides back and forth per day.
+- In some cases, the employer may even reimburse several rides back and forth per day.
 For example, when the employee has lunch at home and thus travels between work and home several times a day.

-- As an employer, you can also pay the bicycle allowance for business trips, even if these are done with a company bicycle.
-In this case, the bicycle allowance is a cost ‘proper to the employer’ that is 100% deductible, but does generate social charges.
+- As an employer, you can also use the bicycle allowance for business trips, even if these are done with a company bicycle.
+In this case, the bicycle allowance is 100% deductible, but does incur social charges.

 Keeping track of the exact number of kilometres cycled by all employees: how do you do it?
 There is no legal regulation for this.
 To keep everything well-organised, many companies opt for a digital registration linked to electronic access control or a bicycle calendar.
-The employer often has the employee sign a statement in honour, stating the frequency of cycling and the number of kilometres of the commuter route.
+The employer often makes the employee sign a statement in honour once, indicating the cycling frequency and commuting mileage.

 Bicycle allowance + bicycle leasing = an ideal combo